RationalPoint/chess-cards/README.md

   movecheck:
 ```

 - 'card1': This field is not used, but should be distinct for each card.
-(See test.yaml.)
 - 'fen': a fen string for the position (required)
 - 'description': Description of the card, type of puzzle, where in the book it's from, etc. (optional)
 - 'instructions': Instructions for the puzzle (optional; if not given, "White/Black to move" will be detected from the fen and used)